 - Holes should be drilled 3 inches deep

-If you are in any doubt about how you should inject dpc cream for an effective damp proof course then you should consult a specialist damp proofing company such as Property Repair Systems.
+If you are in any doubt about how you should inject DPC cream for an effective damp proof course then you should consult a specialist damp proofing company.

 As mentioned, a masonry bit, 12mm in diameter (or the required diameter for the size of injection nozzle you have), is required and the length of the bit will depend on the thickness of the wall so you will need to find out how think your walls are.